Last updated 23 September 2020

 In this article, narrator and publisher Steven Jay Cohen explains their use and a free audiogram generator named Headliner.
 I used the service Wavve.co to create the audiogram in this tweet.
 Wavve lets you create one 1-minute video per month for free; they offer a sliding scale of prices for additional videos.
 The site allows you to choose different shapes and colors for the wave form, and the support team was super responsive when I ran into an issue with the progress bar not lighting as expected.

 You could include your audiograms or other audio samples in your messages sent to your mailing list.

 You could also make or hire someone to produce a video trailer to promote the audiobook.
-I’ve created a trailer describing the audiobook and others like this one where I used a snippet from the audiobook’s narration and timed the videos and images to go with it.
+I’ve written text and created a trailer describing the audiobook and others like this one and this one where I used a snippet from the audiobook’s narration and timed the videos and images to go with it.
 You can share your videos anywhere you’d share an audiogram.
 Unless you already have lots of followers, though, be aware that getting eyeballs on your trailer could require its own marketing plan!